 In 1927, Swiss psychologist Carl Gustav Jung had a vision of Liverpool in a dream that would go on to forever reshape the psyche of a city he’d never actually visited.
 Recounted in Memories, Dreams and Reflections, Jung describes, “a broad square dimly illuminated by street lights, into which many streets converged.”
 His attention was drawn to a magnolia tree on an island in the centre of a pool, which “stood in the sunlight and was at the same time the source of light.”
 Jung’s companions – seemingly oblivious to the magnolia – were scratching their heads as to why one of their Swiss friends had settled in Liverpool, given the abominable weather.
 Taken by the beauty of the flowering tree, Jung noted, “I know very well why he has settled here.”
 Then he awoke.

-That’s the thing with synchronicity; some people are more amenable to it than others and it was no coincidence Jung dreamed of Liverpool.
+That’s the thing with hidden meaning and synchronicity; some people are more amenable to it than others and it was no coincidence Jung dreamed of Liverpool.
 When the book ended up in the hands of Peter Halligan, it quickly became apparent that the city was more than willing to buy into the idea of synchronicity, the collective unconscious and the Liverpool dream.
 It was a bleak time for the area; the recession gripping the rest of the country particularly resonated in a Liverpool yet to recover from the blitz and the “Four Lads Who Shook the World” had left little behind – the short-sighted council had even filled in the Cavern.

 The Bootle dream merchant wasn’t going to need any help from the council however, far from it.
 Taking to where Mathew Street, Rainford Square and Temple Court meet – the place he interpreted Jung’s dream to be – Peter leased an old fruit warehouse in 1974 and moved in with his cousin Sean.
 The modern incarnation of Jung’s Liverpool dream was born and long before the Sex Pistols declared there to be “No Future”, the first signs of punk started to emerge – not the trouser-obsessed punk of London but a very scouse, DIY ethos in the face of an obtuse and oppressive council.